yucigou/codegoodworks/enrolment.md

 </ul>
 </div>

-<p>If interested, please read below the arrangement and fill the form to apply.
+<p>If interested, please read below the course arrangement and fill the form to apply.
 Thank you.</p>

 <ul class="course-info">
 <li>Time: 2 - 5 pm (3 hours)